Articles

 Trainual is a comprehensive tool for company knowledge storage and training, allowing you to do the following:

-- Document company information, policies, and processes.
+• Document company information, policies, and processes.
 You need all company knowledge in one, easy-to-access spot so your team can get on the same page with best business practices (and reference the information at any time in case they forget).
 Trainual does just that — becoming the one source of truth for your employees.

-- Track employee training progress.
+• Track employee training progress.
 When your team goes through their assigned policies and processes, they check off what they complete every step of the way.
 And you can pull team-wide and individual progress reports at any time.
 You can even head to a specific process or policy and see your team’s completion of that specific piece of learning material.
 That way, you know who’s trained on what — and who still needs to complete training.

-- Assign groups and responsibilities.
+• Assign groups and responsibilities.
 You have different roles, departments, locations, and teams in your organization.
 With Trainual, you can compile people into their respective groups and assign them the training they need.
 Talk about efficiency!
 Plus, you can document the responsibilities that individuals and groups are held accountable for so everyone knows who’s in charge of what.

-- Build an interactive employee directory.
+• Build an interactive employee directory.
 Your team needs to know who’s who.
 And not just the groups they’re a part of and what they’re responsible for — but also their experiences and the ways their peers can connect with them on a personal level.
 That’s why Trainual’s directory includes a bio section where employees can put things like their favorite part of the job, hobbies, a family photo — whatever they’d like to share with their teammates.

-- Build org and role charts.
+• Build org and role charts.
 Show who reports to who and where every role reports with org and role charts — so the whole team’s on the same page when it comes to company reporting structure.

-- Share documentation with the public.
+• Share documentation with the public.
 If you have company information or policies you’d like to share with people like freelancers, applicants, prospects, and customers, you can do so with Trainual’s public share feature.

-- Collect e-signatures on company policies.
+• Collect e-signatures on company policies.
 You might have some company rules and regulations that you’d like signed to signify agreement (like side hustle, confidentiality, and anti-discrimination policies).
 Trainual collects these signed acknowledgments so that you have affirmation that every employee understands and agrees to follow these important guidelines.

 Now, let’s get into the other three systems and how Trainual fills in the gaps of each one.

-Everything you need to know about HRISs.
+Everything you need to know about HR and payroll systems

-HRISs aid small to medium businesses in digitizing HR functions — helping them track employee information and maintain compliance.
-Some examples of popular HRISs are Workday, Bamboo HR, Gusto, and Zenefits.
+HR and payroll systems aid companies in digitizing HR functions — helping them track employee information and maintain compliance.
+Some examples of popular HR and payroll systems are BambooHR, Gusto, QuickBooks, ADP Workfoce Now, and ADP Run.

-- Process payroll.
+• Process payroll.
 By automating employee payments, businesses ensure accurate and timely payments to employees.

-- Record workforce analytics.
+• Record workforce analytics.
 By documenting employee statistics and employment details, businesses can gain insights into turnover rates, employee demographics, and productivity trends.

-How Trainual works with HRISs.
+How Trainual works with HR and payroll systems

-👉 Check out this Company Perks & Benefits training example made with Trainual.
+👉 Check out this Company Perks & Benefits training example made with Trainual

 Your HR team will cry tears of joy when they aren’t blasted with benefits questions, and your employees will be able to exercise their benefits options with total confidence.
 Win-win.

-And yes — some HRISs do have tools for knowledge sharing.
+And yes — some HR systems do have tools for knowledge sharing.
 But there’s one problem: Information sharing with an HRIS does not include the accountability piece.
 You can share best practices and policies with your team, but there’s no way to know if they’re actually looking at them.
 There’s no tracking who’s seen what or who agrees to follow your guidelines.

 Everything you need to know about performance management systems